dstackai/dstack/docs/docs/dev-environments.md

 ## Define a configuration

-First, create a YAML file in your project repo.
-Its name must end with `.dstack.yml` (e.g. `.dstack.yml` or `dev.dstack.yml` are both acceptable).
+First, define a dev environment configuration as a YAML file in your project folder.
+The filename must end with `.dstack.yml` (e.g. `.dstack.yml` or `dev.dstack.yml` are both acceptable).

 <div editor-title="examples/.dstack.yml">